This page describes global, regional, and zonal Compute Engine resources.

 - Persistent disk snapshots are available to all disks within the same project as the snapshot.

-- Firewalls apply to a single network, but are considered a global resource because packets can reach them from other networks.
+- Firewalls apply to a single VPC network, but are considered a global resource because packets can reach them from other networks.

 - Global operations